Greenlaw Hall 412, CB #3520

 Timothy Marr became interested in the history of how Americans viewed the difference of Islam while teaching Moby-Dick in Pakistan during the Russian phase of the war in Afghanistan.
 American engagements with Muslims and the life and writings of Herman Melville have remained central fascinations for his intellectual inquiry.
 His book The Cultural Roots of American Islamicism (Cambridge 2006) explores how Islamic orientalism became an important transnational resource for early American global imaginings.
 In 2011 an Arabic translation was published by Kalima Foundation in Abu Dhabi.
 In 2008 he edited the first version of Peter Markoe’s The Algerine Spy in Pennsylvania to be published in 221 years.
 He is presently writing a relational history that explores the century-long enterprise of military conflict, imperial governance, industrial development, and intercultural education between US Americans and the Muslim Moros of the southern Philippines.
 He is a co-editor of Ungraspable Phantom: Essays on Moby-Dick (Kent State 2006, paperback 2010) and has published on Melville in The Historical Guide to Herman Melville, Melville and Women, Melville “Among the Nations,” The New Cambridge Companion to Herman Melville, Blackwell-Wiley’s New Companion to Herman Melville, and in the journal Leviathan.
 He was President of the Melville Society in 2021 and serves as an executive member of the Melville Society Cultural Project and a co-editor of the History Research Group for the Melville Electronic Library.

 Teaching Interests and Honors

 Professor Marr presently serves as the Director of the Faculty Fellows Program at UNC’s Institute for Arts and Humanities (IAH).
 He is a third generation teacher who taught high school and university in California, Connecticut, Pakistan, and Australia before joining American Studies at UNC in 2000.
-In recent years he has been a visiting professor at Radboud University in the Netherlands (2020) and the University of the Philippines (2014), a NEH Fellow at the National Humanities Center (2013-14), a Chapman Fellow at the IAH (2009), a Fulbright lecturer in both the Greek and Turkish parts of Cyprus (2007), and the recipient of a Tanner Award for Excellence in Undergraduate Teaching (2006).
+He has been a visiting professor at Radboud University in the Netherlands (2020) and the University of the Philippines (2014), a NEH Fellow at the National Humanities Center (2013-14), a Chapman Fellow at the IAH (2009), a Fulbright lecturer in both the Greek and Turkish parts of Cyprus (2007), and the recipient of a Tanner Award for Excellence in Undergraduate Teaching (2006).
 He has served as president of the Melville Society and directed NEH-funded Summer Institute on Moby-Dick and the World of Whaling in the Digital Age in 2018 which will be offered again in 2021.